RT-Thread/rt-thread/bsp/avr32/at32uc3b0256/README.md

 ### Step 3: flash

 If everything went well, scons should have generated an elf file: rtthread-uc3b0256.elf.
 Let us program the file.
-The program `atprogram' comes with Microchip Studio.
+The program 'atprogram' comes with Microchip Studio.
 I didn't have to do much here.
-Just make sure `atprogram.exe' is in your PATH.
+Just make sure 'atprogram.exe' is in your PATH.

 ```bash
 atprogram -t atmelice -i jtag -d at32uc3b0256 program -f rtthread-uc3b0256.elf